 In the event of an inconsistency between the provisions of this Code of Practice and the Code, the provisions of the Code shall prevail.

-2. REFERENCES
+[122-B]2.
+REFERENCES

-The following documents are referred to in the text:-
+The following documents are referred to in the text, except in relation to measurement transformers where one of the conditions, set out in Section 5.1, is met:-